dennis-zym/expense-tracking-system/README.md

 Make sure you have Node.js installed on your local machine.

+### Install the Necessary Dependencies
+- In the command prompt of the project directory, run: `npm install`

+### Login to Firebase
-In the command prompt of the project directory, run:
+- In the command prompt of the project directory, run:

-### `npm install`
-This will install the necessary dependencies.

-### `npm install firebase-tools`
+    - `npm install firebase-tools`
-### `npm install node-firestore-import-export`
+    - `npm install node-firestore-import-export`
-### `npx firebase login`
+    - `npx firebase login`
-Type Y when prompted and proceed.
-Sign in to your Firebase account.
-Trust Firebase CLI.
+- Type Y when prompted and proceed.
-This will login to your Firebase.
+- Sign in to your Firebase account.
+- Trust Firebase CLI.

+### Create Firebase Project
-### `npx firebase projects:create`
+- In the command prompt of the project directory, run: `npx firebase projects:create`
-When prompted, provide these details:
+- When prompted, provide these details:
     - Project ID: (e.g., aa1-expense-tracker)
-- Project Name: (e.g., Expense-Track).
+    - Project Name: (e.g., Expense-Track)

-Open the prompted Firebase Console link.
+- Open the prompted Firebase Console link.

-Navigate to Project Overview.
+- Navigate to Project Overview.

-Add Firebase to the app by clicking the Web icon.
+- Add Firebase to the app by clicking the Web icon.

-Fill out the necessary detail and register the app.
+- Fill out the necessary detail and register the app.

-Copy the Firebase Config Object provided.
+- Copy the Firebase Config Object provided.

-In the project folder, open `src > config > firebase-config.js` file.
+- In the project folder, open `src > config > firebase-config.js` file.

-Replace the `firebaseConfig` object with the copied one.
+- Replace the `firebaseConfig` object with the copied one.

 ### Enable Authentication in Firebase